Skip to main content

 Key messages

-Key Message Update March - September 2026 Long rains to drive improvement, but widespread Crisis (IPC Phase 3) will persist Download the report
+Key Message Update May - September 2026 Long rains ease conditions but Crisis (IPC Phase 3) to persist in pastoral areas Download report

 More analysis reports View all Kenya food security analysis reports Monthly analysis